Zedoman/ChronoVault/README.md

 ChronoVault is a decentralized application (dApp) that enables users to manage their digital assets through a blockchain-based inheritance solution.
 It provides a secure way to ensure your digital legacy can be passed on to your designated beneficiaries with advanced liveness verification and heir management.

+## Sectors

+**ChronoVault aligns with the following blockchain sectors**:
+- **DeFi (Decentralized Finance)**: Manages digital assets (ETH) and enables inheritance through smart contracts, providing decentralized financial services for legacy planning.
+- **AI (Artificial Intelligence)**: Integrates AI via the GaiaOracle smart contract for liveness verification, using voice biometrics and riddle challenges to ensure user activity.
+- **Other**: Focuses on a niche use case of digital legacy management, combining blockchain and AI for secure inheritance and liveness checks.

 ## Features

 - **MetaMask Integration**: Seamless wallet connection for secure blockchain interactions